flaturtha/64-testaments/madness-of-krill/madness_v2.md

 They swarmed the bridge behind me.
 There was no escape that way.

-I turned and ran for the south side of Tower Bridget.
+I turned and ran for the south side of Tower Bridge.
 Towards the screeching bird that circled overhead.

 Out of the darkness ahead of me, the faint shape of wings.
 And a beak.
 It was jagged, sharp, and black.
 The head, itself, was the size of a VW Beetle.
 Its body must’ve been as massive as a double-decker.